-Data from the National Weather Service's Middle Atlantic River Forecast Center (MARFC) shows that the Potomac basin upstream of Washington, D.C. has received 1.8 inches of precipitation for the month of March, which is 1.7 inches below normal.
-The 12-month cumulative basin precipitation is 0.1 inches below normal as of March 31 (see graph).
+Data from the National Weather Service's Middle Atlantic River Forecast Center (MARFC) shows that the Potomac basin upstream of Washington, D.C. has received 2 inches of precipitation for the month of March, which is 1.5 inches below normal.
+The region has been experiencing an extended period of below-normal precipitation.
+The 12-month cumulative basin precipitation is 5.6 inches below normal as of March 31 (see graph).